guardian/grid/cloudwatch-logs-to-logstash/README.md

 In DEV, we can use our local credentials from `~/.aws/credentials` by setting the value `stage` to `DEV` in `lambda/config.json`;

-## Deploying
+## Build/Deploy
 This Lambda has not been added to CI/CD due to the slight complexity of getting secrets into the Lambda.

-To deploy, run `./deploy.sh` then update the Lambda function code.
+We build the lambda locally using `./build.sh` then update the lambda function code.